Tutorial 1 - Installing & Configuring Keycloak

 ./bin/kc.sh start-dev

 start-dev runs the quarkus application in DEV-mode.
-Do not use this for Produktion.
+Do not use this in production.

 By default, the Keycloak server is using the following ports.
 They are only served from the localhost loopback address 127.0.0.1: